This was going to be a delightful “how to” post on how to paint a dollhouse exterior. It will still be that post, only, not as delightful.

 To prime or not to prime

 So, of course, some say to prime, and some say not to prime.
-There’s another how to on the pros and cons of priming so I won’t go over that here.
-Again, some top quality woods may not need primer.
+Some top quality woods may not need primer.
 But, I will say, that priming the surface with white probably gives you a better, truer color than going right on the wood.

 Also, depending on the primer you use, you may be able to skip the whole sealing step, since some primers act as both.